-One reason why MIG welding is limited when vertical welding is that MIG wires don’t generate slag as flux-cored wires can.
-Slag is helpful to support the puddle when welding uphill.
+One reason why MIG is limited for vertical is that solid wires don’t generate slag as flux-cored wires can.
+Slag is helpful to support the puddle for uphill.

 Since short-arc is by far the most popular, the following instructions and settings will be about this transfer mode.

 The two welding directions are quite different and used for specific jobs.